PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

 ## Fault tolerant
+Workers can communicate with others correctly by graphID.

 ## Auto scaling
-Change graphID and send/receive the variable map, so the workers can communicate with others correctly.
+TODO

 ## Discussion
 - Is database like mysql is enough for us?